 Well meaning doctors can make things worse

 The medical profession continues to make our lives healthier in so many ways when they focus on issues of physical health based on the biological/medical model.
 Unfortunately, when they try to treat a psychological disorder, a disorder of consciousness, as if it was a physical disorder, they can create negative and even life-threatening outcomes for their patients.
 Drug treatments often increase hopelessness.
 It’s true that tranquillisers, for instance, will reduce the physical manifestation of fear and panic in the body, but it does nothing to address the cause.
 If a person is being chased by a tiger, it’s important their limbic system generates an emergency response to get them out of danger.
-But if there is no tiger, just an imagined one, then dampening down their physiological response prevents them from taking action when real-life emergencies arise.
-The pharmacological solutions can also have many serious side-effects, create chemical and psychological dependency and does nothing to help the client move past the real problem.
+But for anxious clients, there is no tiger, just an imagined one.
+Dampening down their physiological response prevents them from taking action when real-life emergencies arise.
+The pharmacological solutions can also have many serious side-effects, including insomnia, weight gain, suicidal ideation and even create chemical and psychological dependency.
+All this and they do nothing to help the client address the real problem which returns when they come off the medication.

 In the UK, NHS doctors may also use Cognitive Behavioural Therapy (CBT) to help patients.
 Whilst this is an improvement over drug therapy, the NHS delivery of mental health care, is rarely what it could be and until we are prepared to have an honest conversation about that, it won’t change.
 In the NHS, patients might wait for many months to be assessed, be put on a waiting list for many more months, and then be given 8-12 weekly half-hour sessions of CBT.
 Due to the postcode lottery of care, sometimes they just get time on a ‘therapy computer’.
 Staff are often poorly trained, under-resourced, or well trained and forced to provide care only within restrictive guidelines when other approaches would clearly be better.
 Also, you can’t choose your therapist, which reduces clinical effectiveness.